Home task update Aug 2021

 Hello Foxes Children and your families

-I know things are a little different right now.
-Regulations and restrictions may mean that you are at home with your family and cannot attend school.
-If this happens then it is important that you please keep up to date with what is happening with school via email to Shelley, this website, Facebook, parent text and if required emergency contacts.
+We have had quite a journey with home learning and national lockdowns over the past 18 months.
+Hopefully there is a consistency to your childs education within school over the year.
+However if regulations and restrictions ever mean that you are at home with your family and cannot attend school, then it is important that you please keep up to date with what is happening with school via email to Shelley, this website, Facebook, parent text and if required emergency contacts.
 Please use the school website for guidance under coronavirus section.

-Spring is now upon us and there is real possibility of dry bright days, if you can and enjoy nature and fresh air:
+Although the summer is ending there is a possibility of dry bright days, if you can and enjoy nature and fresh air:

 Jump in puddles.
 Can you make a tree rubbing with crayons and paper?
 Can you blow bubbles and try and catch them?
 Can you use chalk and make marks on the wall or floor?
 Can you kick, throw or catch a ball?
 Can you jump on a trampoline?
-If possible get out in your garden to look for signs of early spring - flowers, blossom, birds nests.
+If possible get out in your garden to look for signs of season changes - plants, leaf colours, wildlife.

 Be active - use some of the sensory exercises listed below or join in action songs that you can find on you tube.
 If you copy actions to fun songs Foxes children may copy or tolerate you gently supporting them.

 You will find activities to try at home at any time on this page listed below, on other class pages [see Butterflies, Hedgehogs or Bumblebees for age appropriate] and also in the home learning section of the school website.

 Love Shelley and the Foxes Team xxx